the-serious-programmer/kalaha/front-end/README.md

 installed with [Husky](https://typicode.github.io/husky) to format the front-end code automatically before committing.
 You can also run this auto-format: `npm run format:fix`

-## Running integration tests

-Run `npm run integration` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
-You can also work visually with Cypress by running `npm run cy:open`, note that for this to work, the front-end development server has to run.
-All back-end calls are stubbed with Cypress's [intercept](https://docs.cypress.io/api/commands/intercept.html) feature, meaning that the integration tests have no dependency on the back-end and database.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out